 Louis Terry gives his four-month-old son a kiss in the Children's Hospital of New Orleans.
 The family has witnessed God perform miracle after miracle following an accident on August 18.

 And he began to blink.
 "They told me he would never wake up," Yalonda emphasized.
-But after arriving in New Orleans, the news did not get better.

-An MRI was performed and it showed his brain was dissolving, she was told.
+But after arriving in and it showed his brain was dissolving, she was told.